ultraio/docs-blockchain/docs/guides/Uniq Factory Management/factory-purchase-options-examples.md

 ## Exclusive access to purchase option via Uniq ownership

 `purchase_option_with_uniqs` is a more advanced use case where you are able to link the purchase option to other factories.
-Example below requires the user to own 1 Uniq from factory with ID 42.
-If user owns it then he will be able to use this purchase option, the token from factory 42 will be left untouched.
-Note how `strategy` is set to 0
+The example below requires the user to own 1 Uniq from factory with ID 42.
+If the user owns it then he will be able to use this purchase option, the token from factory 42 will be left untouched.
+Note how `strategy` is set to 0 ([0 means "check"](../../contracts/NFT%20Contract/NFT%20Actions/purchase.a.md#supplying-uniqs-for-purchases)).

 ::: details setprchsreq.a
 ```sh